These FAQs address questions often posed by clinicians.

-Changing a note is at the clinician’s discretion.
+Changing a note is at your discretion.
 If you feel the change improves the note, you can simply document the change as an addendum or use the usual mechanism in place at your institution to edit/correct a note.
-In the OpenNotes study, patients rarely requested that clinicians change the record.
-Though not studied, institutions report no uptick in the request for changes to the record after the implementation of OpenNotes.
+In the initial OpenNotes study and in wide-spread subsequent experience nationally, patients rarely request that clinicians change the record.
+Overall, institutions report little or no uptick in requests for changes to the record after the implementation of open notes.

-New research suggests that allowing patients, families and care partners to review the notes may help them identify clinically important inaccuracies, address confusion about the care plan, or find lapses in follow up that, once rectified, improve safety.
+Recent research suggests that inviting patients, families and care partners to review notes may help them identify clinically important inaccuracies, address confusion about the care plan, or find lapses in follow up that, once rectified, improve safety.

 Will sharing notes with patients take more time?

-Patients generally respect clinicians’ time, and most doctors report little, if any, impact on their daily practice.
+Patients generally respect your time, and most doctors report little, if any, impact on their daily practice.
 Indeed, many doctors in the initial study reported forgetting they were participating once it was underway.
 But some say they take more time to write notes, and many report writing better and more educational notes.
-Only a small minority report that participating in OpenNotes takes more time, while others indicate that it saves time.
+Only a small minority report that writing open notes takes more time, while others indicate that it’s actually a time saver.

 Will patients contact me more between visits?

-While some patients may contact you after reading their notes, experience to date is that this is uncommon.
-Moreover, many clinicians find that giving patients the ability to respond to the notes improves patient care and satisfaction.
-Contrary to what some clinicians might fear, patients may contact you less by virtue of ready access to their notes.
+While some patients may contact you after reading their notes, experience to date suggests this is uncommon.
+Moreover, many health professionals find that giving patients the ability to respond to the notes improves patient care and satisfaction.
+Contrary to what some of you may fear, patients may contact you less as a result of ready access to their notes.

 Will this practice increase my liability?